Michael Mulvey (bishop)

-William Michael Mulvey (born August 23, 1949) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Corpus Christi in Texas since 2010.
+William Michael Mulvey (born August 23, 1949) is an American prelate of the Catholic Church who served as bishop of the Diocese of Corpus Christi in Texas from 2010 to 2025.

 Biography

 Early life and education

 William Mulvey was born on August 23, 1949, in Houston, Texas, the second of six children of Daniel H. Mulvey Jr. and Marjorie Jane Patterson Mulvey.
 His siblings are Dan, Martha, John, Tim and Kim.
 He has 12 nieces and nephews.
 All of William Mulvey's early education was completed at Catholic schools, including St. Theresa and St. Cecilia Schools in Houston.
 He also attended St. Thomas High School in Houston in 1966.
 Mulvey was confirmed by Bishop Wendelin Nold at St. Cecilia Parish in Houston.

 Mulvey graduated St. Edward's Catholic High School in Austin, Texas, in 1967 and then entered St. Edward's University in Austin.
 He graduated from St. Edward's in 1971 with a Bachelor of Business Administration degree.

 After finishing college, Mulvey decided to become a priest.
 He traveled to Rome to attend the seminary at the Pontifical North American College.
 He was awarded a Bachelor of Sacred Theology degree from the Pontifical University of Saint Thomas Aquinas in 1974.
 Two years later, Mulvey received his Licentiate in Sacred Theology from the Pontifical Gregorian University.